KathyKo/PRS-PM-Project-Submission-Group10/README.md

 ## **SECTION 3: VIDEO OF SYSTEM & USE CASE DEMO**

-Refer to `Video/xxx.mp4` or the YouTube link https://youtu.be/xxxxxx
+Refer to YouTube link : https://youtu.be/oTbP0CWLxPc

 ## **SECTION 4: PROJECT REPORT / PAPER**